 Should I pursue a passion that doesn’t earn any money?

-I Don’t Want to Go to Work Anymore
+I Don’t Want to Work Anymore

 I know I’m not the only one that doesn’t want a career anymore.
 If you stumbled upon this post, you must be feeling similarly.